 LENDING LIBRARY FEATURED ITEM

--Temple Grandin, Ph.D., author of Thinking in Pictures
+-Temple Grandin, Ph.D., Author, The Autistic Brain and Thinking in Pictures

 “In addition to presenting the latest research, this resource guides parents and educators in providing the most effective interventions to children with HFASD and offers suggestions for ways that families and schools can collaborate to enhance learning experiences and help ensure success for smart children who experience the challenges of living with HFASD”